Friday Music Series (Spring 24 Archive)

 Lucas Ashby Brain Trust

 Brazilian-American multi-instrumentalist and composer Lucas Ashby brings to his projects a background in rhythms and melodies from South America, West Africa, India, Eastern Europe, American Jazz, & Hip Hop.
 For the last 15 years, the resulting mosaic of sounds and textures has served as the bedrock of the career Ashby has built as a sideman, performing with such internationally-renowned artists as Ivan Lins, Paquito D’Rivera, Sean Jones, the New York Voices, Brazilian guitar virtuosos Rogério Souza and Diego Figueiredo, and Ghanaian highlife master Osei Korankye.
-Lucas also performed for 9 years as percussionist with nationally-touring afrobeat-funk powerhouse Big Mean Sound Machine.
-As a bandleader, Lucas Ashby’s Brain Trust combines global jazz with psychedelic music and regularly features legendary percussionist Cyro Baptista as special guest.
-Ashby was also a founding member of genre-bending 21st-century chamber-jazz ensemble Arco Belo, led by accordionist, pianist, and composer Simone Baron.
-In 2020 Ashby also was awarded a position as Artist-in-Residence at the renowned Washington, DC-area institution Strathmore.
+Lucas also performed for 9 years as percussionist with nationally touring afrobeat-funk powerhouse Big Mean Sound Machine.
+As a bandleader, Lucas Ashby’s Brain Trust combines global jazz with psychedelic music and regularly features legendary percussionist Cyro Baptista as a special guest.
+Ashby was also a founding member of the genre-bending 21st-century chamber-jazz ensemble Arco Belo, led by accordionist, pianist, and composer Simone Baron.
+In 2020, Ashby also was awarded a position as Artist-in-Residence at the renowned Washington, DC-area institution Strathmore.
 Ashby is currently performing and touring with several projects, including Seán Heely Celtic Band, Taisha Estrada, Project Locrea, Rose Moraes, Alex Hamburger & José Luiz Martins, among many others.

 Alex Hamburger is a flutist, vocalist, and composer hailing from the vibrant music scene of Washington, DC.
 Raised in a family of accomplished artists, her passion for music ignited at a young age.
 After some time in New York and studying in prestigious institutions in New York and Switzerland, Alex has returned to DC with a renewed sense of purpose.
 Alex’s highly anticipated sophomore album, “What If?”
 (Unit Records, June 29th, 2023), delves into perception, transition, and the boundaries of human experience, fusing electric and acoustic sounds for an immersive narrative.
 While captivating audiences worldwide, Alex remains deeply connected to the DC music community.
 She was a 2022 Strathmore Artist in Residence and Wammie awards nominee.
 Alex actively contributes to her hometown’s musical landscape as the producer of the successful “My Body, My Festival”; a fundraiser for the DC Abortion Fund as well as assisting in the production of the Mid Atlantic Jazz Festival and teaching at Paul Carr’s Jazz Academy of Washington.
-Alex’s unwavering commitment to her craft and her desire to create resonating music reflect her dedication to both the stage and the community.
+Alex’s unwavering commitment to her craft and her desire to create resonating music reflects her dedication to both the stage and the community.

 Ian is a bassist and composer from Ohio with a jazz bass performance major and creative writing minor from Oberlin Conservatory.
 Coming from a musical family, Ian has been performing internationally since childhood and has worked and recorded with the Smithsonian Jazz Masterworks Orchestra, Badi Assad, Danilo Perez, The New York Voices, and the Manhattan Transfer.
-This past year, Ian received his masters in global jazz and performed at the JAZZCAMPUS in Basel, Switzerland, and the Bimhuis in Amsterdam, Netherlands as a part of the Berklee global jazz institute.
+This past year, Ian received his masters in global jazz and performed at the JAZZCAMPUS in Basel, Switzerland, and the Bimhuis in Amsterdam, Netherlands as a part of the Berklee Global Jazz Institute.

 John Lee is a composer and guitarist who is active in the Washington D.C. music scene.
 He earned a BFA in Jazz and Contemporary Music Performance from The New School University.
 He has since performed with a host of major artists, including Cyro Baptista, Fatoumata Diawara, Hassan Hakmoun, and Keller Williams.
-As one of D.C.’s most sought-after musicians and as founder of the jam band Caveman, Lee can be heard on over twenty recorded albums as sideman and on five albums as leader.
+As one of D.C.’s most sought-after musicians and as the founder of the jam band Caveman, Lee can be heard on over twenty recorded albums as a sideman and on five albums as leader.
 His stylistic versatility has also taken him to venues and festivals in Brazil, Canada, Israel, Ecuador, Mexico, Portugal, Switzerland, and all around the U.S. Currently, Lee teaches for MusiCorps, a music rehabilitation program for wounded veterans at Walter Reed National Military Medical Center.
 He also serves as adjunct faculty for the Jazz and Commercial Performance program at Towson University.

 For more information about Lucas, visit here